Create and configure models

 -

-Model ID: The unique name by which components refer to this model.
+Model Id: The unique name used by components to reference this model.
 Each model must have a unique name within one Nintex Apps page.
-If other pages are included within that page —such as through the Page Include component or dependent pages—then the models in those pages must also have unique names.
+If other pages are included within that page using the Page Include component or dependent pages, then the models in those pages must also have unique names.

 -